abhipsapriyadarsini08-cyber/bounching_ball_game/README.md

 This game serves as a great foundation.
 Here are some ideas for extending it:

-Bricks: Add destructible bricks like in the classic Breakout game.
+⚪Bricks: Add destructible bricks    like in the classic Breakout       game.

-Power-ups: Introduce items that can make the paddle wider, slow down the ball, or create multiple balls.
+⚪Power-ups: Introduce items that    can make the paddle wider, slow    down the ball, or create           multiple balls.

-Levels & Difficulty: Increase the ball's speed or add more complex brick layouts as the player progresses.
+⚪Levels & Difficulty: Increase      the ball's speed or add more       complex brick layouts as the       player progresses.

-Sound Effects: Add audio feedback for collisions and game events.
+⚪Sound Effects: Add audio           feedback for collisions and game   events.

-High Score: Use localStorage to save and display the player's high score.
+⚪High Score: Use localStorage to    save and display the player's      high score.

-Start/Pause Screen: Implement a menu to start, pause, and restart the game.
+⚪Start/Pause Screen: Implement a    menu to start, pause, and          restart the game.